upex-galaxy/upex-my-mentor/.context/PBI/epics/EPIC-MYM-13-mentor-discovery-search/stories/STORY-MYM-14-view-all-mentors/story.md

 * [ ] Unit tests for the page and components achieve > 80% coverage.
 * [ ] Integration tests verify that only approved mentors are fetched and displayed.
 * [ ] E2E tests (Playwright) cover navigating to the gallery and viewing mentors.
+* [ ] The mentor gallery page achieves a Largest Contentful Paint (LCP) of ≤ 2.5s with ~50 approved mentors in the staging environment.
 * [ ] Code review has been completed and approved.
 * [ ] All related documentation is updated.
 * [ ] Deployed to the staging environment.